Video of Knee Replacement – Amazing Surgery Footage

 Alternatives to Knee Surgery

-Knee surgery is meant to be a last resort option.
+Knee surgery is meant to be a last resort.
 It is recommended that you exhaust all of your conservative treatment options.
 For a full view of non-surgical treatment of severe knee OA take a look at this guide.

 - Riddle, D. L., Jiranek, W. A., & Hayes, C. W. (2014).
 Use of a validated algorithm to judge the appropriateness of total knee arthroplasty in the United States: a multicenter longitudinal cohort study.
 Arthritis & rheumatology, 66(8), 2134-2143.